wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

         <description>Generic template for all syslog rules.</description>
       </rule>

 The rule will be triggered if the event has previously been cataloged ``syslog`` by the decoder, but it will not trigger an alert.
-Instead it will be matched by other rules that might trigger alerts if needed.
+Instead, it will be matched by other rules that might trigger alerts if needed.

 field
 ^^^^^